 You should be in good health and be reasonably fit, and prepared to take part to the best of your ability.
 We ask all prospective volunteers to declare any medical conditions, allergies, disabilities or existing injuries that may affect participation.
 Our staff will discuss these with you in a confidential manner.

-You should be aware that Conservation Volunteers projects are usually labour-intensive, and take place in both urban and rural areas.
+Our projects are practical, hands-on and take place in both urban and rural areas.
 Be prepared to participate in all weather conditions.
 You’ll need to bring appropriate clothing for the weather.

 Can I volunteer for just a day or a weekend?